Question: Is there a parallel between the Nephilim in the Bible and the giants in Greek mythology?

 There does seem to be a parallel between what Moses writes and what the Greeks write.

-This would fit very nicely into the serpent’s plans too.
-We don’t know how many pure daughters of Adam’s line were around, but judging by the length of time it took each of the fathers to actually father a child, then there probably wasn’t a large number.
+This would fit very nicely into the serpent’s plans too, as the Saviour of the world would descend from Adam's line.
+(Luke 3:23-38 & Matt 1:1-16).
+We don’t know how many pure daughters of Adam’s line were around, but in view of the length of time it took each of the fathers to actually father a child, there probably wasn’t a large number.

 Then the Lord said, “My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years” (Gen 6:3).